westonclark/fader-keys-source/README.md

 ### 1. Install the Application

-- Download the latest version from our [GitHub Releases page](https://github.com/YourUsername/FaderKeys/releases/latest)
+- Download the `.pkg` file from the latest version from our [GitHub Releases page](https://github.com/westonclark/fader-keys/releases)
 - Run the downloaded `.pkg` installer

 - Launch Fader Keys from your Applications folder